 Ward 8

 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departmental Response Update

-2025 2026 2027
+2023 2024 2025

 1 Access to sustainable Pavements Mamphakhathe and Area is mountainous and

-quality basic services Rapitsi Paving Maintenance at need to be prioritised
+quality basic services Rapitsi need to be prioritised

+Paving Maintenance at

 Mamphakhathe and Burkina Faso street designs

 Rapitsi, Burkina Faso budgeted for 2024

 2 Improved and inclusive LED and SMMEs support, LED section to look into the

 local economy Education Bursaries priority based on the

 available budget

 Mayor's bursary adopted to

 also address issues of needy

 student

 3 Access to sustainable Regravelling All Villages Ongoing process,

 quality basic services Regraveling of Roads

 leading to public facilities

 like schools, cemeteries are

 prioritised

 4 Improved quality of life Boreholes/Water 3 x Rapitsi Priority noted and will be

 2 Mamphakhathi escalated to relevant

 3 Burkina Faso stakeholders.
 Currently they

 receive water through other

 boreholes and water

 tankers

-5 Improved quality of life Houses and toilets 900 toilets Across the ward 250 house across ward Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 6 Access to sustainable quality basic services Bridges Low level bridges Burkina faso x 2 Mamphakhathe x 2 Rapitsi x 2 Currently no designs have been done for the low-level bridges and priority will be attended to 7 Improved quality of life Health Mobile clinic needed at Rapitsi and Mamphakhathe Department of Health to be consulted on the priority 8 Access to sustainable quality basic services Electrification 2 High mast needed at Rapitsi 2 High mast needed at Mamphakhathe Free basic Electricity Both areas will be attended after high mast backlog has been addressed.
-There is streetlights in some part of the ward 9 Access to sustainable quality basic services Sports Grounds and sports activities across the ward Technical to look into the priority based on the schedule for grader 10 Access to sustainable quality basic services Skip bins Ward 8: 2 skip bins Community service to look into the priority based on the available budget
+5 Improved quality of life Houses and 900 toilets Across the Housing Priority to be

+toilets ward considered based on

+250 house across ward allocation from CoGHSTA

+Toilets to be forwarded to

+MDM for Allocation

+6 Access to sustainable Bridges Low level bridges Currently no designs have

+quality basic services Burkina faso x 2 been done for the low-level

+Mamphakhathe x 2 bridges and priority will be

+Rapitsi x 2 attended to

+7 Improved quality of life Health Mobile clinic needed at Department of Health to be

+Rapitsi and consulted on the priority

+Mamphakhathe

+8 Access to sustainable Electrification 2 High mast needed at Both areas will be attended

+quality basic services Rapitsi after high mast backlog has

+2 High mast needed at been addressed.

+Mamphakhathe There is streetlights in some

+Free basic Electricity part of the ward

+9 Access to sustainable Sports Grounds and sports Technical to look into the

+quality basic services activities across the ward priority based on the

+schedule for grader

+10 Access to sustainable Skip bins Ward 8: 2 skip bins Community service to look

+quality basic services into the priority based on

+the available budget